scaleoutsystems/fedn/docs/studio.rst

 Create a project
 ----------------

 Start by creating a new project.
-A project is a container for your federated learning experiments.
-You can create multiple projects to organize your experiments.
-A project can be shared with other users, allowing you to collaborate on experiments.
+A project can be used to organize your work.
+It can be shared with other users, allowing you to collaborate on experiments.

 1. Click on the "New Project" button in the top right corner of the screen.
 2. Continue by clicking the "Create button".
 The FEDn template contains all the services necessary to start a federation.